-St. Paul's is pleased to announce that beginning June 14th limited access to Sunday services will be provided.
-During this first phase of re-opening a limited number of households will be permitted at each worship service.
-Please pre-register for the service you wish to attend by calling the church office at 912-236-8256 or emailing us at email@example.com.
+A limited number of households are permitted at each worship service.
+Please pre-register for the service you wish to attend by using the "Sign-up For Church" button above, calling the church office at 912-236-8256 or emailing us at firstname.lastname@example.org.
 Please remember to bring a face mask and to abide by the guidelines provided by the Metropolis of Atlanta.

-For those unable to attend Sunday services, these are being made available for live streaming on our Facebook Channel.
+For those unable to attend Sunday services, these are available by selecting play in the Live Stream section below.
 We encourage you to join these services.
 During this time, we can also light a candle for you or loved ones.
 And, please consider supporting your church during these difficult times through on-line donations.

 St. Paul's Greek Orthodox Church